01 of 15

 Children, ages 2 and up, have more fine motor control, so they will not need large knobs for very long.
 After large knobs, children transition to completing puzzles that have smaller pegs form them to hold.
 At this age level, continue to look for puzzles with picture references to match underneath.
 However, children should be able to complete puzzles with more pieces.
-There are even puzzles, like the one pictured above, that make corresponding animal sounds when the puzzle pieces are correctly... placed.
-This not only helps children learn about different animal sounds, but for some children this a is very rewarding experience.
+There are even puzzles, like the one pictured above, that make the corresponding animal sounds when the puzzle pieces are correctly placed.
+This not only helps children learn about different animal sounds but for some children, this is a very rewarding experience.

 Shop for farm animal, construction vehicle, zoo animal, shape, letter and alphabet themes for this age group.Continue to 4 of 15 below.

 04 of 15

 Just like nesting blocks, there are also nesting puzzles, where children stack the puzzle pieces one on top of another inside a wooden frame, as they learn about how to order pieces by size from smallest to biggest.
 The best part about nesting puzzles is that if a child does not understand the concept, they can still feel success because some of the pieces will always fit.Continue to 5 of 15 below.